soumik2005147/TDS-Bonus-2/README.md

 # Auto PPT Generator

 A tiny web app that turns bulk text/markdown into a PowerPoint presentation **styled like a user-uploaded PPTX/POTX template**.
-Users can (optionally) bring an LLM API key to help split the text into a better slide structure.
-Keys are **not stored or logged**.
+Users can (optionally) bring an LLM API key to help split the text into slides and generate speaker notes.

-> Built to match your college task brief: accept text + guidance + user-supplied LLM key + PPT template and output a new `.pptx` that follows the template’s look & feel (colors, fonts, images) without generating new images. fileciteturn2file0
+> Built to match your college task brief: accept text + guidance + user-supplied LLM key + PPT template and output a new `.pptx` that follows the template’s look & feel (colors, fonts, images) with slides created from your content.

 ---